aminyaraghi/global_temperatures/README.md

 ]

-### c.
-Following question 1: assume the returned entry has been found erroneous.
+#### C. Following question 1: assume the returned entry has been found erroneous.
 The actual average temperature of this entry is 2.5 degrees lower.
 Update this entry.

 Request: